'High-value' items taken in jewellery store burglaries

 The central New Plymouth burglaries have led to the arrest of a 24-year-old man, who was allegedly caught in the act overnight.

-He was taken into custody after being found at the scene of a burglary unfolding at a store on Devon St East around 2.30am.
+He was taken into custody after being found at the scene of a burglary unfolding at Butchers Showcase Jewellers store on Devon St East around 2.30am.

-The first took place on July 29 and substantial damage was caused to the shop, on Devon St West.
+The first took place on July 29 at Dalgleish Diamond Jewellers, on Devon St West, causing substantial damage to the store.

 AdvertisementAdvertise with NZME.